 If you intend to raise funds from the public, rather than starting out with an endowment of your own that you will use to make grants, you will almost certainly be forming a public charity rather than a private foundation.
 If you are unsure whether you will be starting a public charity or a private foundation, you may want to read our article, What is the difference between a private foundation and a public charity?
 Another article discusses information on establishing a public charity.

 Although most people who use Foundation Center resources are grantseekers affiliated with public charities, occasionally people approach us with an interest in setting up their own grantmaking foundation.
-For specific information on this topic, you may want to contact the Council on Foundations, a national nonprofit membership association of grantmaking foundations and corporate givers.
+For specific information on this topic, you might want to contact the Council on Foundations, a national nonprofit membership association of grantmaking foundations and corporate givers.

 The following membership organizations also provide services and information to grantmaking foundations: